 - creates the DrillDetails sheet automatically if it doesn’t exist

 - works for pivottables connected to a dataset in Power BI Service or Power BI Desktop (Analyze in Excel by SQLBI)

 - improved support for drills in Subtotals and Grand Totals

 Version 2.01, November 2020:

 Improved handling of drill on Totals range when rows or columns are filtered.
 See also The Grand Totals range of a pivottable in Excel.

 Link for download

-Enter your name and e-mail below and you will receive an email with a download link to the zip-file with PowerDrill.xlam.
+Enter your e-mail below and you will receive an email with a download link to the zip-file with PowerDrill.xlam.
 It’s free!